vkdolea/age-system/README.md

 - Option to hide primary Abilities checkbox if not used.
 - Option to use Impact and Ballistic armor or generic Armor.
 - Added field in character sheet to track Threshold during Advanced Tests.
 - Shield icon working to equip/activate items.
-Unequiped/unactive items do not add bonuses do character.
+Unequiped/unactive items do not add bonuses to character.
 - Added custom icons for each item type and character, and users are allowed to change them as they please

 #### Fixed